dbca-wa/docker-scripts-dev/dockerbuild/README.md

 # Docker Build Script

 Below are some examples command for building a docker image.
-You need to create a file in your repo with docker repo name in it.
+You need to create a file in your repo with your docker repo name in it for your project.
 The file you need to create is 'docker_repo_name' in the root directory of your repo.

 # Build and image from the main/master repo